Sedative and Hypnotic Drugs

 Patient teaching guidelines for sedative-hypnotic drugs include:

-– The drugs should not be taken every night – taking it intermittently helps maintain effectiveness of the drug and reduces risks of drug abuse and dependence.
-Most benzodiazepine hypnotics lose their effectiveness after 4 weeks of daily use.
+- Avoiding use of the drugs every night – taking them intermittently helps maintain effectiveness of the drug and reduces risks of drug abuse and dependence.

-– If drowsy from medication, do not perform tasks that require alertness, such as driving or operating machinery.
-Routine activities can be potentially hazardous, due to impaired mental and physical functioning, especially during the first few days of drug use.
+- Not performing tasks that require alertness, such as driving or operating machinery, if drowsy from medication.
+Routine activities can be potentially hazardous due to impaired mental and physical functioning, especially during the first few days of drug use.

-– Avoid alcohol and other depressant drugs while taking sedative-hypnotic drugs, because combining them produces additive depression and may lead to excessive drowsiness, difficulty breathing, traumatic injuries, and other potential adverse effects.
+- Avoiding alcohol and other depressant drugs while taking sedative-hypnotic drugs, because combining them produces additive depression and may lead to excessive drowsiness, difficulty breathing, traumatic injuries, and other potential adverse effects.

 Let’s look at a couple of questions for review: